United People Foundation (UPF) strives for the introduction of a social security system consisting of the following two elements:

 Reasonably priced housing

-Part of article 25 of the Universal Declaration of Human Rights is the right to reasonably priced housing.
+Part of Article 25 of the New Declaration of Human Rights (NDHR) is the right to reasonably priced housing.
 A large part of the world population live in slums.
-The coming years many millions of houses need to be built to provide decent housing for people all over the world.
-In the vision of United People, the additional lifetime savings scheme is the most important source for the financing of reasonably priced housing.
+In the coming years, many millions of houses need to be built to provide decent housing for people all over the world.
+In the United People vision, the additional lifetime savings scheme is the most important source for the financing of reasonably priced housing.